|

 elegant, arrogant and delicately aloof Arkady Renko is the hub in this

-coldness in a closed cold war Soviet Union.
+coldness of a closed Cold War Soviet Union.
 Despite some seemingly

-biased opinions concerning the Soviet way of life, the film actually
+biased opinions on the Soviet way of life, the film actually

-holds up well as a just document of the cold war, showing the downside from
+holds up well as a fair document of the Cold War, showing the downside from

 both perspectives and maintaining faith in a socialist society despite